The Ultimate In Birding Tours

 We may well add such other new species as the huge Black Woodpecker, the smart White-throated Redstart, Daurian Redstart, Greenish Warbler, Goldcrest, Carrion Crow and both White-winged Grosbeak and the even more impressive Collared Grosbeak.
 With luck, we will also encounter the handsome Rufous-bellied Woodpecker.

-In the former habitat, we will be searching for some very special birds including such endemics as Severtzov’s (or Chinese) Grouse, the bold Verreaux’s Monal Partridge, the impressive Blue Eared Pheasant, the magnificent ‘Pere David’s Owl’ (now lumped in Ural Owl), Chinese Thrush, the handsome Snowy-cheeked (or Sukatschev’s) Laughingthrush, the noisy Elliot’s Laughingthrush, Chinese Fulvetta, Spectacled Parrotbill and the endearing little Przevalski’s Nuthatch.
-Other specialities of this fine area include the breeding-endemic Yellow-streaked Warbler and Chinese Leaf Warbler plus such near-endemics as Salim Ali’s Swift, the superb little Crested Tit-Warbler and Chinese (or White-browed) Nuthatch.
+In the former habitat, we will be searching for some very special birds, including such endemics as Severtzov’s (or Chinese) Grouse, the bold Verreaux’s Monal Partridge, the impressive Blue Eared Pheasant, the magnificent ‘Pere David’s Owl’ (sadly now lumped in Ural Owl), Chinese Thrush, the handsome Snowy-cheeked (or Sukatschev’s) Laughingthrush, the noisy Elliot’s Laughingthrush, Chinese Fulvetta, Spectacled Parrotbill and the endearing little Przevalski’s Nuthatch.
+Other specialities of this fine area include the breeding-endemic Yellow-streaked Warbler and Chinese Leaf Warbler, plus such near-endemics as Salim Ali’s Swift and the superb little Crested Tit-Warbler.

 Other new birds may well include the unobtrusive Eurasian Three-toed Woodpecker (represented here by the dark and distinctive funebris subspecies), the smart Siberian Rubythroat, the secretive Maroon-backed Accentor, Rufous-breasted Accentor and Hodgson’s Treecreeper.